-Criterion (new) Guidance 1.1 1.1.1: This concerns management documents relating to environmental, social and legal issues that are relevant to compliance with RSPO Criteria, which must be available to all stakeholders according to their relevance (1.1.5) and due justification , however, access to it could be defined in the documented consultation and communication procedures of the unit of certification (1.1.4).
-1.1.2: The management documents must be communicated considering the language and cultural context of the area of influence so that they are understandable, seeking that all interested parties, especially representatives of indigenous peoples and local communities, understand the consultation and communication procedures that the unit of certification develops.
-Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorized by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.
-The auditors will comment on the adequacy of each of the documents listed in the public summary of the audit
+- 1.1.1: This concerns management documents relating to environmental, social and legal issues that are relevant to compliance with RSPO Criteria, which should be available to all stakeholders according to their relevance (1.1.5) and due justification.
+Access to the documents could be defined in the consultation and communication procedures of the unit of certification (1.1.4). - 1.1.2: The management documents should be communicated considering the language and cultural context of the area of influence so that they are understandable, seeking that all interested parties, especially representatives of indigenous peoples and local communities, understand the consultation and communication procedures developed by the unit of certification.

+Management documents comprise the results of FPIC processes, SEIAs, Human Rights Policies including a policy on protection of HRDs/whistleblowers, social programmes avoiding or mitigating negative social impact, social programmes advancing livelihoods, figures of gender distribution within all workers categorised by management, administrative staff and workers (both permanent casual workers, piece rate workers), partnership programmes for Independent Smallholders, education and health in the communities.